WHO CAN APPLY

 The Lenox Education Enrichment Foundation (LEEF) is an endowed fund whose purpose is to enhance and enrich the educational experience of the students and teachers in the Lenox Public Schools.
 LEEF wants to ensure the highest level of achievement for the students and enhance their capacity to achieve excellence both in school and in the community.

-Grants from the Fund will not replace public dollars for the school district.
+Grants from the fund will not replace public dollars for the school district.
 LEEF seeks primarily to help cover the direct costs of projects (not salaries).
-Priority will be given to proposals that rely on volunteer efforts and that show additional means of support.
+A grant from the LEEF Fund shall not exceed 75% of the total cost of the project.

 Possible projects include, but are not limited to: independent study; new programs; extracurricular activities; individual creative projects, in or outside the classroom; visiting speakers; artists-in-residence; professional development for teachers that will directly impact a broad number of individuals; scientific, athletic, or technical equipment; library resources, and class field trips.

-The Fund will not provide grants to projects that have already taken place (retroactive funding).
+The proposed activity will take place between July 1, 2020 and June 30, 2021.
+The fund will not provide grants to projects that have already taken place (retroactive funding).

 Berkshire Taconic does not support organizations that, in their constitution, by-laws, or practice, discriminate against a person or group on the basis of age, race, national origin, ethnicity, gender, disability, sexual orientation, political affiliation or religious belief.